ResearchComputing/Documentation/docs/index.rst

 Use of University of Colorado Research Computing resources, including (but not limited to) the Janus, Summit, and Alpine supercomputers, the Blanca Condo Cluster, and the PetaLibrary data storage service must be acknowledged in any and all publications.

 **Acknowledging Alpine:**
-"This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
-Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, and Colorado State University."
+“This work utilized the Alpine high performance computing resource at the University of Colorado Boulder.
+Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).”

 **Acknowledging Cumulus:**
 "This work utilized the CUmulus on-premise cloud service at the University of Colorado Boulder.
 CUmulus is jointly funded by the National Science Foundation (award OAC-1925766) and the University of Colorado Boulder."